IBM/unitxt/docs/docs/llm_as_judge.rst

 1. **Judge Model**: Select a model that will assess the performance of other models.
 2. **Execution Platform**: Choose the platform responsible for executing the judge model, such as Huggingface or OpenAI API.
 3. **The Judging Task**: This define the inputs the judge model expect to receive and its output.
 This is coupled with the template.
+Two common tasks are single model rating we saw above and pairwise model comparision , in which the outputs of two models is compared, to see which better addressed the required input.
 4. **Template**: Develop a template reflecting the criteria for judgment, usually incorporating both the input and output of the evaluated model.
 5. **Format**: Specify the format in which the judge model expects to receive prompts.
 6. **System Prompt (Optional)**: Optionally, include a system prompt to provide additional context for evaluation.

-Let's walk through an example of creating a new LLM as a Judge metric, specifically recreating the MT-Bench judge metric single-model-rating variation:
+Let's walk through an example of creating a new LLM as a Judge metric, specifically recreating the MT-Bench judge metric single-model-rating evaluation:

 1. **Selecting a Judge Model**: We will utilize the *mistralai/Mistral-7B-Instruct-v0.2* model from Huggingface as our judge model.
 2. **Selecting an Execution Platform**: We will opt to execute the model locally using Huggingface.